yegor256/blog/_drafts/solid.md

 ---
 layout: post
-title: "SOLID is for Dummies"
+title: "SOLID is a shame, for Dummies"
 date: 2017-01-10
 place: Kharkiv, Ukraine
 tags: oop